The Music of the Night: UK 7" Single [POSP 803]

+Charts

 Barbra Streisand & Michael Crawford version

 In 1993, American singer Barbra Streisand and British actor Michael Crawford released a duet version of "The Music of the Night".
 It is taken from Streisand's twenty-sixth studio album, Back to Broadway (1993), and peaked at number 54 on the UK Singles Chart.
+This version was also later included on Crawford's own album A Touch of Music in the Night (1993).

 Critical reception

 The duet received favorable reviews from music critics.
 Ron Fell from the Gavin Report declared it as "the year's most triumphant duet".
 British Lennox Herald wrote, "Familiar song which might be a hit again, given the high profiles of both stars."
 Pan-European magazine Music & Media said it's "easily the most beautifully executed song" off the Back To Broadway album, adding, "It will hypnotise anyone with a taste for real voices into playing it."
 A reviewer from People Magazine found that Streisand, "crossing cadenzas with Broadway's first Phantom", Michael Crawford "goes for grandeur instead of intimacy and winds up with grandiosity."
 The Stage stated that they both are "squeezing the last drop" out of "Music of the Night".
 Richard Harrington from The Washington Post declared it as "an anthemic duet in which Crawford's warm, theatrical subtlety is overwhelmed by Streisand's undiminishable power (just listen to her attempt to make real the phrase "tremulous and tender")."